ax1/a1-server/README.md

 Amplify your server powers!

-Next-gen async/await style web server.
+Next-gen **async/await** style web server.
 No need of callback style programming.

 All the basic features in one module, routing, static & dynamic pages, REST services and reverse-proxy.

-Built-in logger, customizable with other loggers without changing a line in your code.
+Built-in logger, or use preferred loggers at any time with no code refactoring.

-Can install express/connect middleware or create your own plugins.
+Install express/connect middleware or create your own plugins.

 ## Installation